 Monroe Coalition for Children & Families works to establish a system of prevention, education, and early intervention aimed at enabling families, children, and all at risk member of Monroe County communities to reach their fullest potential through community-based, planning activities for Monroe County.
 United Way provides an emergency assistance grant to Monroe CCF for utility and other basic needs for Monroe County residents.

 The Pocahontas County Family Resource Network is a group of local community members who care about children and families, and ensures that community members have access to basic needs such as food, clothing, and shelter.
 United Way is the sole funder for the Harvest House Food Pantry.

 The mission of Pocahontas County Senior Citizens is to alleviate senior hunger and social isolation and promote life, health, honor, and dignity for the again and disabled by providing community focal points and reaching out to the home-bound.
 United Way helps PCSC with their mission to alleviate senior hunger by supporting the Meals on Wheels program.

 Shepherd's Center of Greenbrier Valley is an interfaith ministry to sustain mature adults to live independently by providing opportunities for lifelong learning, community service, caring relationships, and spiritual growth.
-United Way supports the Shepherd's Center with a grant for various programs: Gwen's Meals, a ride scheduler, exercise equipment, and a handyman services.
+United Way funds the majority of Gwen's Meals, a senior food service program.